ELowry/StadiaIcons/Shortcuts/firebase/README.md

-# StadiaIcons Shortcuts Firebase version
+# StadiaIcons Shortcuts on Firebase

-This version is designed to be deployed using google's [Firebase](https://firebase.google.com) platform.
+This system is designed to be deployed using google's [Firebase](https://firebase.google.com) platform.

 In order to deploy this project, you will need to set up [Firebase Hosting](https://firebase.google.com/docs/hosting/) and [Firebase Cloud Functions](https://firebase.google.com/docs/functions) in your [Firebase Project](https://firebase.google.com/docs/projects/learn-more).